 Restoration of Dolley Madison’s birthplace involved disassembling and relocating the abandoned 1768 one and a half story log house, to a site adjoining the Greensboro Historical Society Museum.
 The majority of the logs were retained, including the chestnut fireplace mantle timber.
 Deteriorated sandstone was replaced with carefully matched stone.

-Since he was a widower, President Jefferson turned to Madison as resident first lady during his presidency.
-After James Madison became President in 1808, Dolley’s weekly gatherings greatly contributed to her husband’s popularity during his term and provided a social setting in which to discuss politics of the time.
+Born in the Quaker settlement of New Garden, North Carolina in 1768, Dolley Payne and her family moved to their native Virginia soon after.
+She married James Madison, at the time a member of the US House of Representatives, in 1794.
+Some years later, since he was a widower, President Thomas Jefferson turned to Dolley as resident first lady during his presidency.
+After her husband James became President in 1808, Dolley’s weekly gatherings greatly contributed to her husband’s popularity during his term, and provided a social setting in which to discuss politics of the time.